 By Loukia Gyftopoulou

-This comes a week after Tesco announced it will be replacing PwC with Deloitte following a £263m accounting scandal that hit the UK supermarket last year.
+This came a few days after Tesco ended its 23-year audit relationship with the firm and switched to Deloitte following a £263m accounting scandal that hit the UK supermarket last year.

 Chair of John Lewis’s audit and risk committee Baroness Hogg said: "We thank PricewaterhouseCoopers for their strong contribution as the partnership’s auditors over many years and for this coming year.